 The school will contact parents if a student becomes ill at school and may ask that the parent pick up the student.
-A student who is absent due to illness has one day for each day of absence to complete missed assignments.

 Planned absences

 Parents who know in advance that a student will be absent must contact the school at the earliest possible date.
 Students who will be absent for reasons that can be anticipated, such as routine medical appointments and school activities, must complete any work required by the teacher before the absence unless alternative arrangements are approved by the teacher in advance.
 Parents should make every attempt to schedule medical and other appointments outside of school hours.